opulencephp/docs/view-basics.md

 <h4 id="statements">Statements</h4>
 Statements perform template logic.
 For example, they can be used to denote a [template that extends another template](#extending-templates) or [include another template](#including-templates).

+<h5 id="difference-between-tags-and-statements">Difference Between Tags and Statements</h5>
+You might be asking what the difference between tags and statements is.
+Tags are temporary placeholders for data that is inserted through a controller.
+Statements, on the other hand, provide a shorthand for executing logic entirely within a template.

 <h4 id="escaping-tag-delimiters">Escaping Tag Delimiters</h4>
 Want to escape a tag delimiter?
 Easy!
 Just add a backslash before the opening tag like so: